microsoft/fast/specs/skeleton.md

 ## Design

 A designer can create an SVG design pattern asset to create custom visual layouts for this component.
-If a developer does not have design support, they may use skeleton components as a stand-alone elements in an existing component.
+If a developer does not have design support, they may use skeleton components as a stand-alone element in an existing component.
 Developers also have the option to manually code SVG's to be used as templates.
 SVG code quality will have to be enforced to ensure proper rendering of the pattern masks.

 ### API